allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 What a surprise!
 19 characters, that's as concise as optional chaining syntax itself.

 If you feel uncomfortable with strings, you can pass an array of strings to the function.
-Although it's more characters in both source and the final code, it may be worth to do it.
+Although, there's more characters in both source and the final code, it may be worth doing.
 You will see later why.

 ```js